Contingent Convertible Bonds in Financial Networks: Financial Networks without CoCos

-The results depicted in Figure~\ref{fig:RR} are obtained by averaging over different network realizations simulated with the same degree of connectivity $c$.
-Once more, the ring and complete networks are depicted in blue and green with a continuous line, while the intermediate networks are represented with different colors.
+Two important messages emerge from the figure.
+First, it is evident how the contagion becomes systemic at the same point $\epsilon = \epsilon^*$.
+Secondly, contagion (default leading to default) is quicker with the ring network for small shocks.
+On the other hand, large shocks, which by definition envisage less interconnection among banks, lead to senior debts being wiped out to absorb losses.
+In this regime, the ring network becomes as stable as the complete network, thus reflecting a robust-yet-fragile framework.

-Interestingly, we can clearly see that with an extent of financial contagion almost equal to zero, results confirm the higher stability of the complete network to small shocks, with respect to all other networks.
-In fact, while for the ring and all intermediate networks the extent of contagion is increasing with the shock size, the complete network experiences a systemic contagion only for $\epsilon>\epsilon^\star$, and with a jump that determines the previously defined phase transition.
-Focusing on the intermediate networks, it is possible to dig deeper into the behavior of networks and their responses to shocks.
-Notably, our evidence indicates the existence of three and not only two regimes.
-More precisely, starting from the ring network and increasing the degree of connectivity, the system becomes more and more resilient, with a jump in the extent of contagion for increasing values of the shock size.
-The jump corresponds to the point in which the shock propagates simultaneously to all the neighbors of the stressed bank.
-In the limit, the network becomes fully connected, and the system is stable up to the transition point where the shock becomes systemic.
-It is interesting to note that there are regimes in the shock size where higher connectivity does not translate into higher stability.
-This implies that a more connected network is typically more stable only \textit{before} the occurrence of the first jump.
-Afterwards, the system becomes more fragile as opposed to the case of lower connectivity.
+Fig. \ref{fig:RR} also presents, for different intermediate network connectivity, the average results over 10 realizations of random regular networks sampled from a directed configuration model \cite{bollobas1980probabilistic, Newman}.
+Interestingly, when the extent of financial contagion is nearly zero, the results confirm that the complete network exhibits greater stability to small shocks, compared to all other networks.
+In fact, for the ring and all intermediate networks, the extent of contagion increases with the shock size.
+In contrast, the complete network only experiences systemic contagion for $\epsilon>\epsilon^\star$, marking the previously defined phase transition with a jump.
+Focusing on the intermediate networks, we can delve deeper into their behavior and responses to shocks.
+Our findings reveal the existence of three regimes, not just two.
+Specifically, as we progress from the ring network and increase the degree of connectivity, the system becomes progressively more resilient, with a notable jump in the extent of contagion as the shock size increases.
+The jump corresponds to the point at which the shock propagates simultaneously to all neighbors of the stressed bank.
+In the limit, as the network becomes fully connected, the system remains stable until it reaches the transition point where the shock becomes systemic.
+It is interesting to note that there are shock size regimes where increasing connectivity doesn't necessarily result in a greater stability.
+A more connected network tends to be more stable only \textit{before} the first jump.
+Beyond that point, the system becomes more fragile compared to cases with lower connectivity.